 Kamchatka peninsula is stretching from north to south for 1,200 km.
 Surrounded by the Sea of Okhotsk at the west & the Bering Sea and the Pacific Ocean in the east.

 A large part of the territory of the Kamchatka peninsula is composed of natural reserves.
-The most photogenic landscapes are its volcanoes and the local wildlife: bears and foxes.
+Full of volcanoes is a perfect place for landscape photography and enjoy the local wildlife: bears and foxes.
 Making a photo tour to Kamchatka, a unique adventure for adventure photographers.